dmsc/fastbasic/manual.md

 Graphic and Sound Statements
 ----------------------------

-**Set color number**
+**Set Color Number**
 **COLOR _num_ / C.**

   Changes the color of `PLOT`, `DRAWTO` and the line color on `FILLTO` to
   _num_.

-**Draws a line**
+**Draws A Line**
 **DRAWTO _x_, _y_ / DR.**

-  Draws a line from last position to the given _x_ and _y_ positions.
+  Draws a line from the last position to the given _x_ and _y_ positions.

-**Sets fill color number**
+**Sets Fill Color Number**
 **FCOLOR _num_ & FC.**

   Changes the filling color of `FILLTO` operation to _num_.

-**Fill from line to the right**
+**Fill From Line To The Right**
 **FILLTO _x_, _y_ / FI.**

-  Draws a line from last position to the given _x_ and _y_ position, using
+  Draws a line from the last position to the given _x_ and _y_ position using
-  `COLOR` number, and for each plotted point also paint all points to the right with the `FCOLOR` number until a point with different color than the first.
+  `COLOR` number.
+For each plotted point it also paints all points to the right with the `FCOLOR` number, until a point with different color than the first is reached.

-**Sets graphic mode**
+**Sets Graphic Mode**
 **GRAPHICS _num_ / G.**

-  Sets the graphics mode for graphics operations.
-See Atari Basic manual for a list of graphics modes, sizes and number of colors.
+  Sets the graphics mode for graphics

-**Plots a single point**
+  operations.
+Below is a basic chart of
+  GRAPHICS modes, their full screen resolution and number of available colors.

+Mode #  - Resolution - # Of Colors
+GR.
+0   - Text 40x24 -        1
+GR.
+1   - Text 20x24 -        5
+GR.
+2   - Text 20x12 -        5
+GR.
+3   - 40x24      -        4
+GR.
+4   - 80x48      -        2
+GR.
+5   - 80x48      -        4
+GR.
+6   - 160x96     -        2
+GR.
+7   - 160x96     -        4
+GR.
+8   - 320x192    -        1
+GR.
+9   - 80x192     - 16 shades of 1 color
+GR.
+10  - 80x192     -        9
+GR.
+11  - 80x192     -       16
+GR.
+12  - Text 40x24 -        4
+GR.
+13  - Text 40x12 -        4
+GR.
+14  - 160x192    -        2
+GR.
+15  - 160x192    -        4

+**Plots A Single Point**
 **PLOT _x_, _y_ / PL.**

   Plots a point in the specified _x_ and _y_ coordinates, with the current
   `COLOR` number.

-**Player/Missile graphic mode**
+**Player/Missile Graphics Mode**
 **PMGRAPHICS _num_ / PM.**

-  Set ups Atari Player / Missile graphics.
-A value of 0 disables all player and missiles, a value of 1 set ups for single line resolution, a value of 2 set ups for double line resolution.
+  Set up Atari Player / Missile
+  graphics.
+A value of 0 disables all player and missiles; a value of 1 sets up single line resolution; a value of 2 sets up double line resolution.

-  Single line uses 256 bytes per player, double line uses 128 bytes per player.
+  Single line mode uses 256 bytes per player, while double line uses 128 bytes per player.

   For retrieving the memory address of the player or missile data use the
   `PMADR()` function.

-**Player/Missile horizontal move**
+**Player/Missile Horizontal Move**
 **PMHPOS _num_,_pos_ / PMH.**

-  Set horizontal position register for the player or missile _num_ to _pos_.
+  Set the horizontal position register for the player or missile _num_ to _pos_.

   Players 0 to 3 correspond to values 0
-  to 3 of _num_, missiles 0 to 3
+  to 3 of _num_; missiles 0 to 3
-  correspond to the values 4 to 7 respectively.
+  correspond to the values 4 to 7, respectively.

   This is the same as writing:
   `POKE $D000 + num , pos`

-**Sets displayed color**
+**Sets Displayed Color**
 **SETCOLOR _num_, _hue_, _lum_ / SE.**

   Alters the color registers so that